-Scattering Ashes Information and Methods
+Scattering Ashes - Where and How

 As long as it is permitted by local regulations, you may have a scattering ceremony in a place that is meaningful to you.
 Some people may find it hard to simply pour the ashes of a loved one out onto the ground or into the sea.
 If you wish to have your ashes scattered somewhere, it is important to discuss your wishes to be scattered ahead of time with the person or persons who will actually have to do the cremation ashes scattering ceremony, as they might want to let your funeral professional assist in the scattering ceremony.
 Funeral directors can also be very helpful in creating a meaningful and personal ash scattering ceremony that they will customize to fit your family's specific desires.
 The services can be as formal or informal as you like.